So, just to satisfy my own curiosity, I did a little number crunching research...

 How is a perfect stranger supposed to know

-(And there are thousands of Messianics / Hebrew Christians / Netzarim who identify with Jesus/Y'shua as the Jewish Messiah, but eschew the current popular observances of "Christmas" to be pagan in origin.
-So, where does that leave them?)
+(And there are hundreds of thousands of Messianics / Hebrew Christians / Netzarim who identify with Jesus/Y'shua as the Jewish Messiah, but eschew the current popular observances of "Christmas" to be pagan in origin.
+So, where does that leave us?)

 Can we stop with the arguing, already?